santiagovalls/express-microservice-skeleton/README.md

-# Express Microservice with JWT
+# Express Microservice with JWT and Database Integration

-This project implements a microservice using Express.js with JWT authentication and configuration for multiple environments.
+This project implements a microservice using Express.js with JWT authentication, PostgreSQL database integration via Prisma ORM, and configuration for multiple environments.

 ## Features

-- JWT authentication with multiple user support
+- JWT authentication with database-backed user management
+- PostgreSQL database for all environments (development, test, QA, production)
+- Prisma ORM for database operations
 - Protected endpoint for mock data with user information
 - Health check endpoint
 - Configuration for multiple environments (development, QA, production)